The Drucker Lectures: Essential Lessons on Management, Society, and Economy

 To be of any value

-it has to be made operational.
+have to be made operational.

-And it has to be made effective
+And they have to be made

 in a world